Endeavour Lotteries vs RSL Art Union 2026: Registration Verification & Legitimacy Check

 Do I owe tax on lottery winnings?

-Yes, lottery winnings are assessable income under Australian tax law.
-The ATO treats prizes as ordinary income unless you qualify for specific exemptions (unlikely for a single lottery win).
-Consult a tax accountant to calculate your tax liability before claiming a major prize.
-Additionally, you may owe stamp duty and ongoing land tax if you win a property.
+Yes, lottery winnings are taxable income.
+The ATO treats prizes as ordinary income.
+Talk to a tax accountant before claiming a major prize.
+You may also owe stamp duty and land tax on property wins.

 Can I buy tickets for both Endeavour and RSL Art Union?